 In 2006, the cupola was found to be heavily corroded and plans were made to remove it completely (it was part of the original ventilation system), however good sense prevailed, and it was replaced by a locally made replica.

-This article is taken from the booklet written by Paul Marshman entitled ‘Rowlands Castle Parish Hall 1914-2014’ for which he retains the copyright.
-It was first put onto the website in April 2019.
+Editorial: The extracts above are taken from the booklet written by Paul Marshman entitled ‘Rowlands Castle Parish Hall 1914-2014’